xymaxim/ytpb/README.rst

 After installing, check out the `documentation`_.
 The `Why Ytpb?`_ section explains why the project exists.
 For main usage scenarios, see `Quick start`_.
 The `Command line application`_ section goes deeper into the usage. `Reference`_ provides some general aspects and terms.
-Have issues, suggestions, or want to contribute code?  `Contributing`_ tells how to participate in the project.
+Have any issues, suggestions, or want to contribute code?  `Contributing`_ tells how to participate in the project.